Wildfire Smoke

 The Government of British Columbia's Air Quality Subscription Service.
 Email and text message notification services for Air Quality Advisories, Smoky Skies Bulletins, and SO2 Alerts for the Kitimat Pilot Project are available.

-Low cost sensor map from the University of Northern British Columbia.
+An air quality sensor map from the University of Northern British Columbia.
 The map provides some indication of PM2.5 for areas without regulatory grade monitoring.

-the Government of British Columbia's official Wildfire Service mobile app.
-The app provides real-time wildfire information and an interactive map.
+They also have a mobile app that provides real-time wildfire information and an interactive map.
 Users can customize to display a variety of fire-related data.

 The Government of British Columbia's interactive map of current air quality including the AQHI data and the PM2.5 data in BC.